-The American Academy of Pediatrics (AAP) is seeking a Director of Primary Care Research to lead the staff team for the highly successful Pediatric Research in Office Settings (PROS) Network.
+The American Academy of Pediatrics (AAP) is seeking a Director of Primary Care Research to lead the highly successful Pediatric Research in Office Settings (PROS) Network.

 ABOUT THE AAP AND PROS:

-The AAP, based in the Chicago area, is a professional membership organization of 67,000 pediatricians dedicated to the health of all children.
+Based in the Chicago area, the AAP is a professional membership organization of 67,000 pediatricians dedicated to the health of all children.
 In 1986 the AAP created PROS, a primary care, practice-based research network to bring together practitioners and leading pediatric researchers to conduct national, collaborative research that will lead to improved pediatric care.
-PROS has a distinguished record of success in obtaining federal funding, including R01-level National Institutes of Health support, and publishing in leading journals.
-PROS studies issues of high relevance to pediatric primary care, such as onset of puberty, treatment of obesity, smoking cessation, vaccine hesitancy, screening for social determinants of health, and antibiotic prescribing.
-Projects in development include addressing mental and behavioral health and use of telemedicine in primary care practice (see: https://www.aap.org/pros).
+PROS has an exceptional record of success in obtaining federal funding, including R01-level National Institutes of Health support.
+PROS studies issues of high relevance to pediatric primary care, such as treatment of obesity, smoking cessation, vaccine hesitancy, screening for social determinants of health, and antibiotic prescribing.
+Projects currently launching include addressing mental and behavioral health, use of telemedicine in primary care, and studying long-COVID in children (see: https://www.aap.org/pros).

 ABOUT THE POSITION:

-The Director, Primary Care Research will lead the staff team that works with leading pediatric researchers and practitioners from around the US.
+The Director, Primary Care Research leads the staff team that works with leading pediatric researchers and practitioners from around the US.
 Key responsibilities include:

-· Direct staff in the execution of multi-site practice-based research projects and in accomplishing network goals and objectives.
+· Direct and mentor staff in the execution of multi-site practice-based research projects and in accomplishing network goals and objectives.

-· Collaborate in conceptualizing, developing, and writing grant proposals.
+· Collaborate in conceptualizing and developing federal grant proposals.

 · Oversee dissemination of PROS findings to audiences within and outside the AAP.